 Windows 10 will include the new Microsoft Edge browser with Cortana built-in.
 Office and Skype will be available on all platforms because they are universal Windows apps with adaptive UIs.
 A highly anticipated feature of Office 2016 is the ability to co-create from Desktop Word as well as online.
 The Microsoft HoloLens looks like a real game-changer and I’m excited to see where that takes us.

 Around the conference halls and in the sessions, it’s nice to bump into old friends from the SharePoint community but also nice to meet new friends from the other communities represented.
 With so many attendees, you can imagine the crowds moving from one session to the next and filling in for meals.
-But it all seems to work and there is lots to learn.
+But it all seems to work and there is a lot to learn.